I'm truly hopeless. I keep on reading this genre (Paranormal Romance) though I know I will be disappointed. Ready for a review?

 A Vampire's Promise by Carla Susan Smith (2.5 out of 5 stars)*

-I have a digital mountain of books on my kindle.
-Often I have no idea what the book is about because I don’t see the cover or don’t remember the title.
-This was one of those cases.
+have no idea what the book is about because I don’t see the cover or don’t

 I liked several things about a Vampire’s Promise.
 The first was the fact I was under the impression I was reading a contemporary romance book.
 The heroine remains unsuspecting of the supernatural nature of the hero until the end.
 It was a welcome change from the other Paranormal Romance books where the heroine knows almost from the beginning that the guy she likes is an alpha-furry-or-fanged-something.
 (Just out of curiosity… How about a book with a beta-something as a hero?
 No?
 Wait till my SF romance comes out and we’ll discuss it then.)
 In this book, she thinks the hero is human.
 Mind you, probably a criminal, but still human.